What’s Included on a Disney Cruise?

 Kids and Teen Clubs

-The it’s a small world nursery for children under 3 is available for an hourly fee and requires advance reservations.
+• For little ones under 3, it’s a small world nursery is available for an additional hourly fee and does require reservations ahead of time.

 Pools, Waterslides and Sports